General Admission Requirements for Bachelor Programs

 English Language Requirement

 Media Design School expects all students to be proficient in English at an academic level.
 All applicants whose first language is not English will be required to provide evidence of their proficiency in English through IELTS (International English Language Testing System) or TOEFL (Test of English as a Foreign Language) from an accredited organisation.
-To study at Media Design School, degree and graduate diploma applicants must have an academic IELTS score of at least 6.0 (across all bands).
-A transcript of your results (or certified copy) should be included with your application.
+To study at Media Design School, we require a valid IELTS (Academic) certificate of 6.0 overall with no band score less than 5.5 in each component or equivalent of TOEFL scores for all our qualifications.
+A transcript of your results (or certified copy) should be included wth your application.
 IELTS and alternative test results are only accepted for two years from the examination date.
 Visit www.ielts.org for further information.

 Recognition of Prior Learning Recognition